The Georgia Promise Scholarship (SB 233): Questions and Answers

 What could Georgia parents use a Promise Scholarship for?

-Unlike Georgia’s other school choice programs, Promise Scholarships give parents the flexibility to buy multiple education products and services to personalize their child’s education.
-Parents can use accounts to pay for one or more qualifying education expenses:
+Unlike Georgia’s other school choice programs, Promise Scholarships give parents the flexibility to pay for a range of education options and resouces.
+Qualifying education expenses include:

 • Tuition and fees for private schools, vocational programs, or college